Charge fluctuations above $T_\mathrm{CDW}$ revealed by glasslike thermal transport in kagome metals $A$V$_3$Sb$_5$ ($A$

 \section{Experimental Method}

-Single crystalline $A$V$_3$Sb$_5$ samples were grown by a self-flux method \cite{Li2021NodalSA,Gan2021,Mi_2022}.
-Crystals with typical dimensions of 3 $\times$ 1.5 $\times$ 0.5 mm$^3$ were chosen in the heat capacity, electrical and thermal transport experiments.
+Single crystalline $A$V$_3$Sb$_5$ samples were grown by a self-flux method in quartz ampoules using alumina crucibles \cite{Li2021NodalSA,Gan2021,Mi_2022}.
+Details on structural analysis can be found in the Supplemental Material \cite{supplemental}.
+Crystals with typical dimensions of 2 $\times$ 1.5 $\times$ 0.5 mm$^3$ were chosen in the heat capacity, electrical and thermal transport experiments.
+Optical images of typical $A$V$_3$Sb$_5$ single crystals are shown in Figs. S1-S3 of the Supplemental Material \cite{supplemental}.
 The heat capacity measurements were performed in a Physical Property Measurement System (PPMS, Quantum Design Dynacool 9 T) using the relaxation method.
-Steady state thermal transport experiments were carried out in PPMS using a home-built setup equipped with one heater and two-thermometer.
+The sample coupling constant is over 97\% for all heat capacity experiments.
+Inaccuracies in heat capacity measurements are less than $\pm$2\% and $\pm$4\% below 10 K and 100 K, respectively.
+The maximum uncertainty reaches $\sim \pm$10\% at 300 K. Steady state thermal transport experiments were carried out in PPMS using a home-built setup equipped with one heater and two-thermometer.
+Errors caused by heat losses in thermal conductivity measurements are estimated to be lower than $\pm$2\% below 150 K. Errors in sample size determination are around $\pm$10\%.
 The electrical conductivity was recorded using the standard four-probe method in PPMS.
 Both the thermal gradient and electrical current were directed with the crystal $ab$-plane.